eshan327/kalshi-arb/README.md

 Kalshi settles on the CF Benchmarks BRTI, and we need to synthesize the BRTI without direct API access.

 1. Create `src/feeds/` directory.
-2. Build WS connections to Coinbase, Kraken, and Gemini.
+2. Build WS connections to Coinbase, Kraken, Gemini, Bitstamp, Paxos (see `feeds/exchanges/`).
-3. Build `brti_aggregator.py` to collect multi-exchange orderbook data and output a synthetic BRTI-style real-time index.
+3. Build `brti_aggregator.py` to collect multi-exchange orderbook data and output a synthetic BRTI-style real-time index (`brti_calc.py`).

 *This is tentatively finished.*